deepakpalnitie/meai-25-dashboard/info/imactNumbers.md

   - **Total Increase per Acre:**
     - Total: `₹37,810 + ₹544 = ₹38,354`
   - **Conversion to Lakh Rupees:** `₹38,354 / 100,000 = 0.38354`

+---

+## Configuring Dashboard Display

+The formulas above provide the basis for the calculations shown on the dashboard.
+For details on how to configure which impact numbers are displayed for each project, please see the [Impact Number Management](./impact-number-management.md) guide.